The Essential Enterprise SEO Audit [An Ultimate Guide]

 - Sites that are not optimized for mobile devices

 Indexed pages are web pages search engines have detected and listed online.
 When a user types in a search query, these indexed pages will be included in the search result.
 Pages are displayed in order of relevance and authority.
-So, it’s important to make sure all of your site’s content is being indexed properly.
+So, it’s important to make sure all of your site’s content is being indexed correctly.

 You can reference the Index Coverage Report on Google Search Console to check if pages are being indexed correctly.
 This report will list any issues with the indexing process and potential solutions.
 If a page isn’t being indexed, there could be an issue with code or links.
 It’s also possible that Google has yet to discover the page.
 In that case, you can update the sitemap to speed up the indexing process.

-URL Audit
+URL audit

-An ideal URL is easy to read and is short enough to remember.
+URL structure should be descriptive, relevant, meaningful, and concise so search engines can understand what the web page contains.
+URLs should contain one target keyword with around 60 characters or fewer.
+An ideal URL is easy to read and short enough to remember.
 URLs generated by default are typically long strings of letters or numbers with no relevance to the content on the page.
 Avoid these.
 Craft structured URLs with hyphens between words.

 You can use the URL inspection tool provided by Google to check each website URL.

-Meta Titles and Descriptions
+Meta titles and descriptions

 Major search engines such as Google, Bing, and Yandex display meta descriptions in the Search Engine Results Pages (SERP).
 We recommend including at least one keyword or phrase in the meta description tags to boost the page’s ranking potential.

 Using structured data markup or schema language to define features such as titles, images, or descriptions also helps optimize title tags.
-This also improves the page’s chances of being picked up by Google’s algorithms and increasing organic traffic.
+Schema also improves the page’s chances of being picked up by Google’s algorithms and increasing organic traffic.

 Headings